josephbeuysmum/Dertisch/README.md

 A **swifty** MVP framework for Swift apps
 ---

-Preamble
----

--   `Dertisch` aims to be stable enough to use as production code, but at present exists partly as an experiment into what being *swifty* means in relation to traditional view/model architectures.
-Because of this, currently **Dertisch is not recommended for production code**, although this is planned to change.

----

 `Dertisch` is a lightweight Swift framework built around **dependency injection**.
 Part [**MVVM**](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) and part [**VIPER**](https://www.objc.io/issues/13-architecture/viper/), its hybrid nature makes it strictly neither, but instead an **MVP** framework specifically designed to be **swifty** via the **protocol oriented** nature of Swift.
 The framework's name forms a culinary analogical acronym designed to explain its own hybrid nature.

 -   `D` The Maître D